 We were delighted to hear from several expert speakers and panels within soil science and its allied disciplines.
 Following opening remarks from Naomi Matthiessen, we kicked off the conference with a policy session around land use and planning with representatives from all the devolved nations including DEFRA, Welsh Government, Scottish Government and AFBI (NI).
-Later on we had a session around soil health and sustainable agriculture, and to close the first day, we had a session around soil health in planning and Environmental Impact Assessment.
+Later on we had a session around soil health and sustainable agriculture featuring Abi Reader, NFU Cymru Deputy President, Richard Anthony from Tythegston Farm, and Dr Non Williams from Farming Connect.
+To close the first day, we had a session around soil health in planning and Environmental Impact Assessment featuring Martina Girvan from Arcadis, Aydin Zorlutuna from Arcadis, and Mark Nason from CIEEM.
 Day 2 began with our Invited Speaker, Prof. Dave Chadwick from Bangor University who spoke on Soils, Greenhouse Gases and Mitigation.
-Later in the day, we had our technology keynote about the Signals in the Soil project.
+Later in the day, we had our technology keynote from Jack Connolly from Manchester University who spoke about the Signals in the Soil project.